LouisDSC/Firebase-for-web/README.md

 - Register the app with the nickname Web App.
 - For this codelab, do NOT check the box next to Also set up Firebase Hosting for this app.
 You'll use StackBlitz's preview pane for now.
 - Click Register app.
-- Copy the [Firebase configuration object](https://firebase.google.com/docs/projects/learn-more#config-files-objects) to your clipboard likee this :
+- Copy the [Firebase configuration object](https://firebase.google.com/docs/projects/learn-more#config-files-objects) to your clipboard.
+In your JS file `index.js` replace the dotted lines with likee this :
 ```JS
 const firebaseConfig = {
   apiKey: "AIzaSyACNHNPpKGV0Aa3l37-3EF6v2gax9TyWnM",